By: Julio Olmo

 Howard Cosell would make time in his busy schedule to attend Ali’s press conferences, and why not?
 The Champ loved the man and together, they were dynamite!

 “…Well!
 Howard, I wasn’t going to bring it up in front of all these people, but your wife complained to us the other day that YOU!
-Are not the same man she married ten years ago”, Muhammad Ali.
+Are not the same man she married three years ago”, Muhammad Ali.

 Classic Abbott and Costello routine.